AdobeDocs/campaign-standard.en/help/channels/using/push-tracking.md

 ### How to implement open tracking {#push-open-tracking-android}

-You will send "1" and "2" since user must click notification to open app.
-If app is launched/opened not through push notification, then no tracking events occur.
+You will need to send "1" and "2" since user must click notification to open app.
+If the app is not launched/opened through push notification, then no tracking events occur.

-In order to track open, we need to create Intent.
-Intent objects allow Android OS to call your method when certain actions are done: in this case, clicking the notification to open the app.
+In order to track open, you need to create Intent.
+Intent objects allow Android OS to call your method when certain actions are done.
+In this case, clicking the notification to open the app.

 This code is based of the implementation of the click impression tracking.
-With Intent set there we now need to act upon that and send tracking info back to Campaign.
-In our case set our Open Intent to open to a certain View in our App, this will call the onResume method WITH the notification data in the Intent Object.
+With Intent set, you now need to send tracking info back to Campaign.
+In this case, your need to set the Open Intent to open to a certain view in your app, this will call the onResume method WITH the notification data in the Intent Object.

 ```
 @Override